planraum/planraum.github.io/README.md

 git push --set-upstream origin $BRANCH_NAME
 ```

-Now open a pull request via [the GitHub compare function]{https://github.com/planraum/planraum.github.io/compare}.
+Open a pull request via [the GitHub compare function](https://github.com/planraum/planraum.github.io/compare).
 Select your branch on the right side.
 Verify your changes.
 And click on "Create Pull Request".